-01Check How the Agency Accepts Submissions
+Check How the Agency Accepts Submissions

-Follow their instructions to the letter.
-If you send your photos by email and they only accept mailed photographs you’re showing the agents that you're not taking the time to learn about and follow directions.
+Follow their instructions to the letter to demonstrate your attentiveness.
+If you send your photos by email and they only accept mailed photographs you’re showing the agents that do not know how to follow directions.

-02Check That the Agency Accepts Your Type
+Check That the Agency Accepts Your Type

-03Stick to the Facts
+Stick to the Facts

-a) Your Name
+- Your Name

-d) Measurements (bust, waist, and hips for women, and waist and jacket size for men)
+- Measurements (bust, waist, and hips for women, and waist and jacket size for men)

-e) Current Location
+- Current Location

-f) Contact Information (phone numbers, email address)
+- Contact Information (phone numbers, email address)

-f) Citizenship (where your passport was issued)
+- Citizenship (where your passport was issued)

 - Agencies currently representing you, if any

 When sending your photos by email be sure to include all of this information in your email.
 If you are mailing your photos it is important to have this information on the back of each and every photo.

 Check the Size of Your Photos

 If you are sending your photos by email, be sure they are not too large.
 1MB per photo should be the maximum, 500 KB is better.
 If your photos are too large, they can take too long to download and your email could end up being deleted before your photos are reviewed.

 Address Each Agency Individually

 Take the time to address each agency individually in your email or cover letter.
 For example, begin your letter or email with "Dear ABC Models."

 Pay Attention to Detail

 Update Your Voicemail and Check Spam Folders

 After you've taken the time to submit your photos and you've paid attention to every detail, don't mess it up by having an unprofessional voicemail message or by missing an email.

 Your voicemail message should be short and to the point.
-Your message should state your name and that you will return the call as soon as possible.
+You should state your name, and say that you will return the call as soon as possible.
 Speak slowly and enunciate your words when recording.